 What are the hidden charges in stock trading in India?

-Beyond brokerage, you pay: STT (Securities Transaction Tax), exchange transaction charges (NSE/BSE), GST (18% on brokerage + transaction charges), SEBI turnover fee (₹10 per crore), stamp duty (state-wise), and DP charges (₹15.93 per sell transaction for CDSL).
-These regulatory charges apply to all brokers equally.
+Beyond brokerage, you pay: STT (Securities Transaction Tax), exchange transaction charges (NSE/BSE), GST (18% on brokerage + transaction charges), SEBI turnover fee (₹10 per crore), stamp duty (state-wise), and DP charges (~₹15.93–₹18.50 per sell transaction depending on broker).
+These regulatory charges apply equally regardless of which broker you use.

 Is zero brokerage really free?
 What's the catch?

-Zero brokerage on equity delivery is genuinely free — brokers earn from other sources like F&O trading, interest on margin funding (MTF), and float income.
-However, regulatory charges (STT, GST, exchange fees, stamp duty) still apply even with zero brokerage.
-For a ₹1 lakh delivery trade, you'll still pay ~₹200-300 in regulatory charges.
+Zero brokerage on equity delivery is genuinely free at Zerodha and Dhan — they earn from other sources like F&O trading, MTF interest, and float income.
+Upstox and Groww moved away from free delivery in 2023 and now charge ₹20/order on delivery too.
+Regardless of broker, regulatory charges (STT, GST, exchange fees, stamp duty) still apply.
+For a ₹1 lakh delivery trade, expect ~₹240–₹340 in total charges depending on broker.

 What is STT and how much is it?